MSVstudios/NovelGenerator_v1.1/README.md

 </div>

-# NovelGenerator
+## NovelGenerator

-NovelGenerator is a Python tool that transforms brief inputs into complete novels using language model technology.
+NovelGenerator is a Python tool that transforms brief inputs into complete novels using LLM.

 - Leverages Ollama's local LLMs (free) or enterprise APIs (ChatGPT, Claude)
 - Implements asynchronous processing for background operation